 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

-If you liked this recipe, you may also want to try:
+If you liked this recipe, you may also want to try our recipe for Turkey Stew:

 - 6-7 medium sized russet potatoes